|

 old things, things that were so common in the past that they have become

-the lieutenant’s cloud most often addresses making sure we can do something
+lieutenant’s cloud most often addresses making sure we can do something that

-that should be done, in many other instances we must also address not doing
+should be done, in many other instances we must also address not doing things

 drum-buffer-rope the number of things that we must control is substantially

-important – material release date, divergent/convergent control points,
+– material release date, divergent/convergent control points, drum schedule,

-order to be successful in our implementation we must protect the whole
+successful in our implementation we must protect the whole system, and in

 many departmental needs as “detail complexity” problems, I would like to also